rust-lang-ua/learn_rust_together/learn.md

 - ( _reference_ ) - a reference
 - ( _article_ ) - either single article or single video-tutorial
 - ( _not-finished_ ) - not finished, too little to master
-- ( _interactive_ ) - it is possible to interact and get feedback from the system
 - ( _reading_ ) - material to read
 - ( :movie_camera: ) - material to watch
 - ( _audio_ ) - material to listen